castrob/tictactoe/README.md

 cd tictactoe

-cd src (to access the source code file)
+cd src (to access the source code folder)
 ``````

 2. Compile All .java Files